Three Camden Yards Seating Tips

 The barstools are reserved seating now, and they’re popular so you have to order them ahead of time.
 But anyone with a ticket can access the rest of the Roof Deck, and it’s a cool hangout spot.

-And it’s just a flight of stairs away from some excellent food options on Eutaw Street.
+And it’s just a flight of stairs away from excellent food options on Eutaw Street.

 That’s just three seating areas, but there’s plenty to know about the rest of the seating at Oriole Park.
-Click here for a helpful guide to the best seats at Camden Yards.
+Stay tuned for more stuff…subscribe to the Camden Yards Newsletter Series!

 More about Oriole Park at Camden Yards: